Are you looking for a lower back pain solution?

 This is all very well, but for any one who has ever had back spasms or sciatica, getting moving seems counter-intuitive and even dangerous.
 After all, it is natural to feel fearful about what has “gone wrong” with our spine.
 The diagnostic names given “three joint degenerative disease” or “facet joint disease” or descriptions of misplaced or crumbling vertebrae are enough to make one never move one’s spine again!
 Yet, this entirely understandable reticence needs to change in order to truly improve back health.

-Thankfully, gentle yoga, specialised for back pain sufferers, offers a great way out of this conundrum.
+Thankfully, gentle yoga, specialised for upper and lower back pain sufferers, offers a great way out of this conundrum.
 This is due to the fact that yoga practice gives us space and permission to listen to the body’s messages and respond accordingly.

 If we choose to practice yoga on a regular basis with the guidance of an experienced teacher we can learn to establish a new collaborative relationship with the body.
 Once the nervous system starts to feel the benefit of this process it begins to allow the muscles to let go of their unconscious tension.
 When this happens, the vicious cycle of pain is broken and healing can occur.